aubreysalmins/Databases/music_library/artist_repository_class_recipe.md

   # No arguments
   def all
     # Executes the SQL query:
-    # SELECT id, name, cohort_name FROM students;
+    # SELECT id, name, genre FROM artists;

-    # Returns an array of Student objects.
+    # Returns an array of Artist objects.
   end
 end
 ```